shaik1002/biggitlabbomb/doc/development/ai_features/glossary.md

   the zero-shot agent to evaluate if the answer is sufficient or if an additional tool must be used to answer the question.
   [Code](https://gitlab.com/gitlab-org/gitlab/-/blob/6b747cbd7c6a71145a8bfb8201db3c857b5aed6a/ee/lib/gitlab/llm/chain/agents/zero_shot/executor.rb).
 [Zero-shot agent in action](https://gitlab.com/gitlab-org/gitlab/-/issues/427979).

-## Duo Workflow Terminology

-- **Agent**: A general term for a software entity that performs tasks.
-Agents can range from simple, rule-based systems to complex AI-driven entities that learn and adapt over time.
-For our purposes, we typically use "Agent" to refer to an AI-driven entity.
-- **Autonomous Agents**: Agents that operate independently without direct input or supervision from humans.
-They make decisions and perform actions based on their programming and the data they perceive from their environment.
-These often receive instructions from a Supervisor Agent.
-- **Frameworks**: These are platforms or environments that support the development and operation of multi-agent systems.
-Frameworks provide the necessary infrastructure, tools, and libraries that developers can use to build, deploy, and manage agents.
-Langchain, for example, is a framework that facilitates building language-based agents integrated with different AI technologies.
-- **General Agent or Generic Agent**: An agent capable of performing a variety of tasks, not limited to a specific domain or set of actions.
-This type of agent usually has broader capabilities and can adapt to a wide range of scenarios.
-- **Hand-crafted Agents**: These are agents specifically designed by developers with tailored rules and behaviors to perform specific tasks.
-They are usually fine-tuned to operate within well-defined scenarios.
-- **Multi-agent Workflows**: A system or process where multiple agents interact or collaborate to complete tasks or solve problems.
-Each agent in the workflow might have a specific role or expertise, contributing to a collective outcome.
-- **Specialized Agents**: Agents designed to perform specific, often complex tasks where specialized knowledge or skills are required.
-These agents are usually highly effective within their domain of expertise but may not perform well outside of it.
-- **Subagent**: A term used to describe an agent that operates under the supervision of another agent.
-Subagents typically handle specific tasks or components of a larger process within a multi-agent system.
-- **Supervisor Agent**: An agent tasked with overseeing and coordinating the actions of other agents within a workflow.
-This type of agent ensures that tasks are assigned appropriately, and that the workflow progresses smoothly and efficiently.
-- **Tool**: In the context of multi-agent workflows, a tool is a utility or application that agents can use to perform tasks.
-Tools are used to communicate with the outside world, and are an interface to something other than an LLM, like reading GitLab issues, cloning a repository, or reading documentation.